intro-to-data-science-24-workshop/09-leafletgraphs-murray-bastida/README.md

 ## 👍 Statement of contributions

-*Elena and Franco* wrote the code for Leaflet, prepared the RMD and practice material together.
+*Elena and Franco* wrote the code for Leaflet, prepared the .Rmd and practice material together.
 They contributed equally to all workshop materials.

 <br>